michael2012z/BitBible/markdown/KJV/files/Job.md

 30. If I wash myself with snow water, and make my hands never so clean;

-31. Yet shalt thou plunge me in the ditch, and mine own clothes shall abhor me.abhor…: or, make me to be abhorred
+31. Yet shalt thou plunge me in the ditch, and mine own clothes shall abhor me.

 32. For he is not a man, as I am, that I should answer him, and we should come together in judgment.

-33. Neither is there any daysman betwixt us, that might lay his hand upon us both.any…: Heb. one that should arguedaysman: or, umpire
+33. Neither is there any daysman betwixt us, that might lay his hand upon us both.

 34. Let him take his rod away from me, and let not his fear terrify me:

-35. Then would I speak, and not fear him; but it is not so with me.it is…: Heb.
-I am not so with myself
+35. Then would I speak, and not fear him; but it is not so with me.

 ## Job 10

-1. My soul is weary of my life; I will leave my complaint upon myself; I will speak in the bitterness of my soul.weary…: or, cut off while I live
+1. My soul is weary of my life; I will leave my complaint upon myself; I will speak in the bitterness of my soul.

 2. I will say unto God, Do not condemn me; shew me wherefore thou contendest with me.

-3. Is it good unto thee that thou shouldest oppress, that thou shouldest despise the work of thine hands, and shine upon the counsel of the wicked?work: Heb. labour
+3. Is it good unto thee that thou shouldest oppress, that thou shouldest despise the work of thine hands, and shine upon the counsel of the wicked?

 4. Hast thou eyes of flesh? or seest thou as man seeth?